-Pedigree Dry Dog Food receives the Advisor’s lowest rating of one star.
+Pedigree Dog Food receives the Advisor’s lowest rating of 1 star.

-However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the Pedigree website, it’s impossible for us to report specific life stage recommendations for these recipes.
+The Pedigree Dog Food product line includes nine dry recipes.
+However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the product’s web page, it’s impossible for us to report specific life stage recommendations for these recipes.

 The following is a list of recipes available at the time of this review.

-Pedigree Large Breed Nutrition Dry Dog Food was selected to represent the other products in the line for this review.
+Pedigree Active Nutrition was selected to represent the other products in the line for this review.

 Dry Dog Food